Public Library at Alto José Bonifácio

 Architecture / Cultural project

-The architectural strategy adopts a stance of targeted intervention that leverages the spatial qualities of the former club itself.
-The project’s main protagonist was already there: the vast central void.
-Rather than altering the primary structure, we chose to concentrate demolitions on the built mass located at the front and rear of the lot.
-This spatial “clearing” ventilates the plan and preserves the former hall as an open space, transforming it into the heart of the library: a continuous, flexible, and welcoming environment capable of housing reading areas and the main collection, while adapting to the multiple dynamics of a contemporary cultural facility.
+The architectural approach adopts a strategy of targeted intervention that takes advantage of the former club’s existing spatial qualities.
+The project’s main protagonist already exists: the vast central void.
+Rather than making major alterations to the primary structure, the proposal concentrates demolitions on the built masses located at the front and rear portions of the lot.
+This spatial “clearing” brings new openness and ventilation to the floor plan while preserving the former main hall as the heart of the library: a continuous, flexible, and welcoming space capable of accommodating reading areas and the main collection, while adapting to the multiple dynamics of a contemporary cultural facility.

-Permeability and integration are fundamental to this proposal.
-The building seeks to engage directly with the lively urban fabric around it, inviting the neighborhood to step off the sidewalk and occupy the space.
-The floor plan organization—which includes reading areas, an administrative room, and a fluid distribution hall—wraps around this large central space, ensuring that the void acts as the organizing element for all the library’s functions.
-The result is an architecture that does not impose itself in an overbearing or decontextualized manner, but instead grows out of the community itself, offering a safe, powerful, and inspiring place for education in Recife’s suburbs.
+Permeability and spatial integration are fundamental to the proposal.
+The spatial arrangement — which includes reading areas, an administrative office, and a fluid distribution hall — ensures that the central void functions as the articulating element connecting all of the library’s activities.
+The result is a simple architecture that does not impose itself in a disconnected or decontextualized manner, but instead amplifies the existing strengths embedded in the spatiality of the former club, offering a safe, welcoming, and inspiring environment for education and social transformation.

 Project developed in collaboration with Bono Arquitetos (@bonoarquitetos)